 Activity 1 – Electricity at home

 Take a look around your house and notice how many things are plugged in!
 Power, as you know it in your home, did not exist 100 years ago!
 Electricity provides a versatile source of energy for us in many ways.
 Electricity is energy and energy is the capacity to make things work.
-Electricity is a secondary energy source manifested by other, primary sources of energy such as nuclear, coal, water, etc., we take this incredible source of power for granted.
+Electricity is a secondary energy source manifested by other, primary sources of energy such as nuclear, coal, and water.
+We take this incredible source of power for granted.
 Have you ever experienced a power outage?
 Imagine your life without electricity.
 Write a brief essay about what your day would be like without electricity, and share it.

 Activity 2 – static electricity

 Activity 3 – releasing electricity

 Positive and negative charges attract.
 They have the potential to move together, but they can only move through materials that allow them to move.
 This kind of material is called a conductor.
 Copper and aluminum are good conductors of electricity.
 Materials that do not allow electrical charges to move are called insulators.
 For electrical charges to move there needs to be a conductor between the positive and the negative charges creating and completing a path.
 This completed path is called an electrical closed circuit.
 Watch this animation and see positive and negative charges releasing energy.
 When positive and negative charges connect, there is a release of power.
 To use this energy, a complete connection, or closed circuit, must be created.
 Draw and diagram a complete circuit noting the conductors (usually wires), the source of energy (a battery or other supplier), and what converts the energy into electricity (a light, radio, tv, car,etc.).

 Activity 4 – Electricity at Home